 The academic standard for admission is a 3.0 GPA overall, combined with a 3.0 GPA for science prerequisite courses.
-All of the above courses must be completed with grades of "C+" or above.
-Please note that a "C" will not be accepted.
+All of the above courses must be completed with grades of "C" or above.
 All prerequisite courses must be completed before an application in PTCAS is submitted for verification.
 Submission of the following documentation is also required:

-- · Official report of GRE scores - TOEFL score (if high school graduate of non-English speaking country) - · Official transcripts from all colleges attended - PT volunteer/work experience forms demonstrating a minimum of 80 hours of volunteer or work-related PT experience.
+- TOEFL score (if high school graduate of non-English speaking country) - Official transcripts from all colleges attended - PT volunteer/work experience forms demonstrating a minimum of 80 hours of volunteer or work-related PT experience.
 The hours must be in a minimum of 2 different settings - Two letters of recommendation-one from a physical therapist or work supervisor and one from an instructor of a prerequisite course.

-To qualify for the Doctor of Physical Therapy degree, a candidate must successfully complete:
+- To qualify for the Doctor of Physical Therapy degree, a candidate must successfully complete:

-- All didactic courses;
+- All didactic courses:

-- All clinical education courses;
+- All clinical education courses:

 - A doctoral project;

 - A cumulative examination;

 - A total of 115 credits as prescribed in the curriculum requirements.